Stock market today: Asian shares are mixed ahead of the Fed's decision on interest rates

 The Fed has already yanked its main interest rate from virtually zero early last year to more than 5.25%, its highest level since 2001.
 It’s hoping to slow the economy and hurt investment prices by exactly the right amount: enough to stamp out high inflation but not so much that it causes a steep recession.

-On the winning side of Wall Street, Icosavax soared 49.5% after AstraZeneca said it would buy the biopharmaceutical company for at least $838 million in cash, with the price tag rising if certain milestones are met.

-Crude oil prices fell to take some more pressure off inflation.
-A barrel of benchmark U.S. crude gave up 20 cents to $68.41 a barrel in electronic trading on the New York Mercantile Exchange.
+In other trading, a barrel of benchmark U.S. crude gave up 43 cents to $68.18 a barrel in electronic trading on the New York Mercantile Exchange.
 On Tuesday, it lost $2.71 to settle at $68.61.

-It had been above $93 in September but has been coming down amid worries about demand from the global economy failing to keep up with available supplies.
+It had been above $93 in September but has been falling amid worries that global demand may fall short of available supplies.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.